 Sweden’s capital city is home to nearly one million people, and is comprised of 14 islands in the archipelago along the Baltic Sea.
 With more than 50 bridges between islands, and ferries to get around, Stockholm is one of the best destinations in Scandinavia.
 With a fast, efficient and reliable metro system, it’s easy enough to get around Stockholm, so you can explore several neighborhoods, regardless of where you stay.

-We will cover off all types of Stockholm accommodation options from Hostels to luxury Stockholm hotels as well as how to decide where to stay in Stockholm, the best Stockholm hotels, best places in Stockholm to visit, the best places to stay in Stockholm, hotels near Stockholm attractions, Stockholm neighborhood guide and many more.
+We will cover off all types of Stockholm accommodation options from Hostels to luxury Stockholm hotels as well as how to decide where to stay in Stockholm Sweden, the best Stockholm hotels, best places in Stockholm to visit, the best places to stay in Stockholm, hotels near Stockholm attractions, Stockholm neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Old Town / Gamla Stan – Best place to stay in Stockholm for tourist

 Stockholm’s Old Town is the heart of the city, and lies primarily on the island of Stadsholmen.
 This area is the most crowded and touristy of Stockholm, but has the most historical interest and tourist sights.
 Due to the central location and proximity to the best sights in Stockholm, Old Town is one of the more expensive areas to stay in Stockholm.